virtual-labs/exp-wooden-pattern-dei/experiment/aim.md

 ### To Design and Manufacture a Wooden Pattern for a given Casting

+### Learning Objectives:

+LO1- To understand the purpose and function of patterns in casting - role of patterns in creating mould cavities and their impact on the final casting process.

+LO2- To identify and use the appropriate tools for pattern making - Recognize various measuring, cutting, and clamping tools and demonstrate their correct usage in pattern making.

+LO3- To understand pattern allowances to ensure accurate casting – Calculating and incorporate different allowances (shrinkage, machining, draft, etc.) to compensate for dimensional changes in the final cast.

 ### Material Required:
 Teak wood of 70 x 70 x 70 mm<sup>3</sup>